x

 Historians believe Stonehenge in England was erected to keep track of the Sun’s yearly progress.

 Early man kept track of the days by observing the Sun as it “moved” across the sky and cast shadows during the day and at different times of the year.
-In fact, historians believe Stonehenge in England was erected to keep track of the Sun’s yearly progress.
+In fact, historians believe Stonehenge in England was erected to keep track of the Sun’s yearly progress, with its central axis aligning to the setting Sun on the winter solstice.

-Looking for unique ways to celebrate the first day of winter 2024?
-Here are some traditions from around the world …
+Looking for unique ways to celebrate the first day of winter 2026?
+Here are some traditions from around the world.

-The prehistoric monument, Newgrange built in Ireland around 3200 B.C. (making it older than Stonehenge), is associated with the Alban Arthan festival.
+The prehistoric monument Newgrange, built in Ireland around 3200 B.C. (making it older than Stonehenge), is associated with the Alban Arthan festival.
 The site consists of a large circular mound with a stone passageway and interior chambers.
-When the Sun rises, the chamber is flooded with sunlight on the Winter Solstice.
-What Stonehenge is for Alban Hefin (The Druid festival for The Summer Solstice), Newgrange is for Alban Arthan.
+When the Sun rises on the winter solstice, the chamber is flooded with sunlight through a roof box above the entrance, an alignment that has held for more than five thousand years.
+What Stonehenge is for Alban Hefin (the Druid festival for the summer solstice), Newgrange is for Alban Arthan.

 The ashes were then collected and spread into the fields as fertilizer every night until Twelfth Night, or worn around the neck as a charm.
 French peasants would place the cooled ashes from the log under their beds, believing they would protect the house against thunder and lightning.
 The present-day custom of lighting a Yule log at Christmas is believed to have originated with these fires associated with the Feast of Juul.